lupyuen/lupyuen.github.io/src/adc.md

 # Rust Wrapper for BL602 IoT SDK

-_The Rust Functions for BL602 look mighty similar to the C Functions from the BL602 IoT SDK.
+_The BL602 Rust Wrapper Functions look mighty similar to the C Functions from the BL602 IoT SDK.
 How is this possible?_

 Because the Rust Functions were __automatically generated from BL602 IoT SDK!__